• CLEAN

 From purchasing roses to fertilizing and enhancing the soil, and watering to enhancing the color and scent of your roses, this complete rose care guide has got you covered!

 So let’s get started!
-Here’s what you’ll do…

 Rose Bush Gardening Tips

-Best Types of Roses to Grow:
+Best Types of Roses to Grow

 Deb said: “I like Knockout Carefree Roses.
-They are a small rose that can take our extreme Midwest winters.”
+They are a small rose that can take our Midwest winters.”

 Jami said: “Grow easy roses!
 Not the needy English tea types.
 Try a Hardy Blaze climber.
 We also have the Fairy, no aroma but I’ve never done a thing to it except for the occasional prune and it’s great.
 Also, dig a really great hole when you plant, fill with lots of super rich Compost and maybe some rose fertilizer or the other things folks have listed here.”